mikunn/kivy-widget_area_display/README.md

 The default color is green.

-You can also pass in just a substring of those, so `color='b'` sets the color to blue.
+You can also pass in just a substring (from the beginning of the string) of those, so `color='b'` sets the color to blue.

 If those are not enough and you want a more fine-tuned color, passing in a tuple or a list of either RGB or RGBA colors is possible.
 They work exactly as rgb and rgba attributes in kv language.
 If an RGBA list/tuple (4 values) is passed in, the `alpha` parameter is ignored.